Skippy404/fet.sh/README.md

 **Other Distros:** copy `fet.sh` to somewhere in $PATH

 ### Arguments
-`fet,sh` accepts command line args, to see them, run,
+`fet.sh` accepts command line args, to see them, run,
 ```
 $ ./fet.sh help
 ```